 Step 3: Pull, don’t push

-Kanban is, as a general rule, a pull based process.
-Before your face turn into a question mark, let me explain what that means.
+Kanban is, as a general rule, a pull-based process.
+Before your face turns into a question mark, let me explain what that means.
 Contrary to a push system, pull systems let people pull work to themselves when they have the time and resources*.

 This is not focused entirely on letting people choose what they want to work on.
 It’s about letting people set their own pace and determine when and if they have the skills and time to take care of a specific task.